anywhichway/watchlight/README.md

 * <a href="#sheet">Spreadsheets</a> ... no reactive library would be complete without them.

 The spreadsheet is provided as a separate file, `./sheet.js` and is not included in the 4.5K size stated above.
-Sheet is currently 5.5K compressed and 2K gzipped.
+Sheet is currently 5.5K minified and 2K gzipped.

 `Watchlight` does not use any intermediate languages or transpilation; hence, you can debug all of your code as written using a standard JavaScript debugger.